kailash-manasarovar/statement/docs/timeline/2023/november.md

 - Gabriel starts complaining about my work to me, and others; he doesn't like my writing style, he continually puts me down in meetings, he calls me a single point of failure with other team members.
 - It doesn't matter so much because in early 2024, while the zk system is continually failing, 20% of the workforce is made redundant.
-- Grace loses her job in seconds; was she starting to suspect something?
+- Grace Torrellas loses her job in seconds; was she starting to suspect something?
 I had told her just a few days previously that Nadim was an actor.
 - Did she recognize a pattern of sexually-deviant behavior from the founders that she was close to that she had seen before, and didn't like?
 - I move up to team lead so I am really busy and Gabriel not giving me work doesn't impact on my 14 hour days at all.
 However, had I not gone up, he would have effectively made me a candidate for redundancy very quickly.
 - Interestingly, I am on the filmed management meeting that takes place regularly.
-Grace was doing it prior to me.
+Grace Torrellas was doing it prior to me.
 I find my presence a bit unnecessary to be honest.
 No-one cares about documentation.
 Why am I there?
 Is it so everyone who knows what's going on will know who I am?
 Will they be able to compare my real-life likeness to the sedated rape and *switcheroo* porn they've seen?
 Does it delight them?
 - My team (who are not really tech writers, and don't know the job well - one is an exceptional copy writer, the other an academic-writing-style mathematician) starts to mutiny.
 - One of the team in particular, Hans Bodani, starts to shout at me in team meetings, gets angry with me, complains about things I did not say to my boss, who supports him, and then refuses to communicate with me at all.
 - Curiously, a new HR head starts around same time, James Dawes, who has worked with Hans previously.